gSchool/mcsp-unit-oop/01-object-oriented-programming/07-es6-modules.md

 ```

 ## Differences Between CommonJS and ES6 Modules

+As mentioned before, Node developed its own module format (CommonJS) before one was added to the JavaScript specification.
+Node has great support for ES6 modules now, and the vast majority of new code uses ES6, but there are still some differences between to two to be aware of.

 <details>
 <summary>1. `require` can be used anywhere in your code, while `import`s must be at the top-level.</summary>